 Akure Ondo State, Nigeria Travel Guide

-Akure lacks a metro, tram, or extensive public bus network.
-The main forms of public transportation are 'Okada' (motorcycle taxis), 'Keke Napep' (tricycles/auto-rickshaws), and Shared Taxis/Minibuses (Danfo).
+Akure is without a metro, tram, or vast public bus network.
+The main forms of public transportation are 'Okada' (motorcycle taxis), 'Keke Napep' (tricycles/auto-rickshaws), and Collective Taxis/Minibuses (Danfo).
 Formal route maps are generally not available; locals navigate routes based on major junctions and markets.

 Slightly safer than Okada, suitable for short to medium distances.